November 1, 2015

 Bob Levey, who retired after working for 37 years at WFGA/WTLV Channel 12 in Jacksonville, was often seen collecting discarded items for scrap and visiting flea markets where he enjoyed socializing and collecting.

-This week, Bob’s family and friends should be celebrating his 86th birthday, instead they will continue to struggle with this senseless tragedy and hope that someone with information will come forward.
+It has been 10 years now and his family continues to struggle with this senseless tragedy and hopes that someone with information will finally come forward.

-If you have any information, no matter how small you think it is, about Bob Levey’s murder, please call the Jacksonville Sheriff’s Office Homicide Unit at (904) 630-2172.
-To remain anonymous call Crime Stoppers at (866) 845-TIPS.
+If you have any information, no matter how small you think it is, about Bob Levey’s murder, please call the Jacksonville Sheriff’s Office Cold Case Unit at (904) 255-2626.
+To remain anonymous, and possibly be eligible for a reward, call Crime Stoppers at (866) 845-TIPS.